Print Page | Contact Us | Report Abuse | Sign In | Register

 Since its creation in 1952, Kansas Independent College Association has sought to recognize students each academic year who demonstrate the commitment to excellence, virtue, and integrity, and who honor the myriad of ways that students who attend KICA institutions receive an education that prepares them for a lifetime of success in their personal and professional lives.

 Since 2022, the Green and Gold Scholarship Program is one way that KICA celebrates those scholars and their future endeavors each year.
-Using a portion of the annual donations to the KICF Gift Fund, we recognize meritorious students through a competitive process to help bring attention to the high quality of our students and the work of our independent colleges across Kansas.
+Using a portion of the annual donations, we recognize meritorious students through a competitive process to help bring attention to the high quality of our students and the work of our independent colleges across Kansas.
 The Green and Gold Scholarships are:

 New Horizons Scholarship: for students from “underserved” populations and/or are the first in their immediate family to attend college.